-Aluminium profile sim rigs offer the highest amount of flexibility and strength when designing and building a sim rig.
-They feature lengths of aluminium profile which can be combined and attached in a wide variety of designs.
+Aluminium profile sim rigs offer the sturdiest sim racing cockpit solution and are designed for strength and customizability.
+An aluminium profile sim rig, (often referred to as an 80/20 sim rig), features lengths of aluminium profile which can be combined and attached in a wide variety of designs.

-The construction in an aluminium profile rig will be extremely sturdy, allowing you to attach the strongest direct drive wheel bases without the worry of flexing during use.
+The construction in an aluminium profile rig will be extremely sturdy, allowing you to attach the strongest direct drive wheel bases and load cell pedals without the worry of flexing during use.

 Run most racing sims at low-medium graphics settings